aalekhpatel07/draft/infra-tests/README.md

 # A testing framework that allows simulation of network failures.

-Dynamically configure firewalld through a cluster supervisor (exposed via a RESTful api) to implement the Partition API in [this paper](https://www.scs.stanford.edu/14au-cs244b/labs/projects/RaftMonkey-Chakoumakos-Trusheim-revised.pdf).
+Dynamically configure iptables for nodes of a cluster from a cluster supervisor (exposed via a RESTful api).
+Partial implementation of the Partition API described in [this paper](https://www.scs.stanford.edu/14au-cs244b/labs/projects/RaftMonkey-Chakoumakos-Trusheim-revised.pdf).

 # Usage